 - Product URL

-- Now you can save all the data you collected to a CSV file
+- Save the collected data to a CSV file

 import requests